September 22nd - October 6th, 2015

 South Africa is very different than Kenya when it comes to vehicles and reserves.
 The safari vehicles are limited at each lodge and the lodges are smaller and more exclusive than most lodges in Kenya.
 The vehicles are “tiered” with three rows of seating – two people per row = six to eight passengers per vehicle.
 We have leased extra vehicles for our group for safari touring with a goal to have 3-4 guests per vehicle at each lodge.
 Benefits in these smaller, private reserves include no off-road restrictions or restricted distance from the animals.
 Game viewing is also limited to guests staying at their lodges only.
 Vehicle seating cannot be determined until we know how many people are booked on the trip.
 This has always been an issue in South Africa and is unavoidable at these private reserves.
 Please know that we will do everything in our power to accommodate each guest with as much space as possible for the duration of the trip.

 WHEN IS THE BEST TIME TO PHOTOGRAPH THE BIG CATS?

 Anytime is good in South Africa!
 They have their young year round.
 We’ll be visiting during the dry season before the November rains, so often we’ll encounter cats at the watering holes which will give us an extra advantage to photograph them.
-All of the reserves are private so we’ll have the freedom to explore the areas on and off road.
+All of the reserves are private, so we’ll have the freedom to explore areas on and off road.
 MalaMala has recorded daily sightings for over 18 years.

 US, CANADA, and UK citizens DO NOT need tourist visas if staying for less than 90 days in South Africa.
 Please make sure to have multiple empty pages in your passport before traveling to South Africa – it is required!
 For all other nationalities visa requirements, please visit the South Africa Home Affairs Visa Information website.